Top of the page

 Serious injury can occur within 2 hours of the battery being swallowed.
 If you have honey at home, you can give 2 teaspoons (10 ml) of honey if your child meets all of the following:

-Then go to the emergency department.
+You can give your child honey even if they’re under 12 months of age.
+There is a higher risk of injury from the battery than your child getting sick from the honey.
+Take your child to the emergency department right after you give them honey.
 You can give up to 6 doses of honey, about 10 minutes apart.
 If your child vomits, do not give another dose.Do not delay transport to hospital to get or give honey.
 Do not give your child anything else to eat or drink.

 Magnets are often found in toys and magnetic play sets.
 Magnets can be easily swallowed.
 They can stick to the bowel and cause a blockage or a hole to form.
 If more than one magnet is swallowed, they could stack together or magnetically join across loops of the intestines and cause serious problems.